WHAT IS BYU'S HONOR CODE?

 HOW DO I PLAY RUGBY?
 I HAVE NEVER PLAYED BEFORE.

 No experience necessary.
 Let's take this one step at a time.
-Come to rugby tryouts every Fall semester.
+Come to rugby tryouts every Fall or Winter semester.
 If you make the team, we will show you how to play.
 Rugby is a contact sport, and you must prepare mentally and physically for it.

 WHEN IS THE SEASON?